 If You Need A Reason To Pick Choice 2

 In fact, I will be very honest with you.
-I just will not do choice two because of all of the extra efforts it takes to do the second choice.
+I just will not do choice two because of all of the extra effort it takes to do the second choice.

 Most Important Benefit of Open Air Exposure

 I seriously do see benefits to you to get your skin out there and put it into normally natural human situations.
-Skin does belong with open air and with open exposure happening to it.
+Skin does belong in the open air and with open exposure happening to it.

 I am committing to having healthier skin around my stoma.
 As you can see the area close to a stoma is indeed very different looking.
-Any picture I have ever seem of stomas, plus seeing my own all the time, the is real.
+Any picture I have ever seen of stomas, plus seeing my own all the time, is real.